 So the good news here is this world and songwriting reality, is also pretty great and definitely doable!
-And that’s just one song!
+And that’s just for one!

 Keep in mind, we’re also in a great time period for synchs and synch placements.
 How is that?